thedadams/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: If we find two boxes in the same unit with the same two possible values, then we know that those two values cannot go anywhere else in the unit.
+Therefore, we can use this information to remove these two values from all other boxes in the unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: We repeatedly reduce the puzzle using the elimination, only choice, and naked twins methods.
+When the reducing stalls, we pick a possible value for one of the boxes and recurse.
+In the diagonal Soduko puzzle, we have two additional units (the two diagonals) that need our attention.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame